Debugging HTTP Traffic with AI Assistants

 - Diagnose mismatches when requests don't match expectations

-Throughout this workflow, your AI assistant uses MockServer's MCP tools to interact with the server — you describe the problem in natural language and the assistant handles the API calls.
+Throughout this workflow, your AI assistant — such as Claude Code or OpenCode, or any other MCP-capable coding agent — uses MockServer's MCP tools to interact with the server.
+You describe the problem in natural language and the assistant handles the API calls.

 Step 1: Set Up a Forwarding Proxy